 - Study the cathedral’s carved stones in a new exhibition in the cathedral towers

-New for 2016 - Elgin Stones Exhibition
+Elgin Stones Exhibition

 View Elgin Cathedral’s impressive collection of more than 100 medieval stones in a new light.
 This exhibition puts the stones on public display for the first time in 20 years.
 Among the highlights is the effigy of Bishop Archibald, brought back to its former glory with stunning light effects.